 It has a number of advantages, including its provision of lots of technical indicators for your Bitcoin trading charts as well as its commitment to client deposit protection, its diversity of cash deposit methods, and more.
 While it only offers Bitcoin contracts for difference rather than real Bitcoin, it does offer leverage options – and it doesn’t levy overnight fees on Bitcoin sell transactions, depositing cash or opening trades.
 In summary, Plus500 is a great option for those traders who require a strong broker with a good reputation and a diversity of options in everything from trading platforms to payment methods.

-Buying Bitcoin on Plus500 is a relatively simple endeavour, and one that most traders, whether new or experienced, should be able to achieve in a short space of time.
+Selling or Buying Bitcoin on Plus500 is a relatively simple endeavour, and one that most traders, whether new or experienced, should be able to achieve in a short space of time.
 Plus500 sells Bitcoin contracts for difference (CFDs).
-This means that you are not actually purchasing Bitcoin, but that you are purchasing an instrument which for all intents and purposes acts as Bitcoin because it derives its value from the underlying market.
+This means that you are not actually trading Bitcoin, but that you are trading an instrument which for all intents and purposes acts as Bitcoin because it derives its value from the underlying market.
 It rises and falls in proportion to the price of real Bitcoin, but it also allows the use of leverage.

 Leverage means that you can keep your stake the same but increase the scope of the amount you invest, by in essence borrowing the difference from the broker.
 Your potential profits (or, indeed, losses) can be magnified easily through this method.
 This makes it ideal for those who want to take an active and highly strategic role in their Bitcoin investment, but it might not be the best course of action for those Bitcoin traders who simply want to snap up some crypto and then hold on to it for a long time.